-On New Year’s Eve 2010 I traveled from where I was living Sharjah, UAE to the enchanting location of Doha, Qatar.
+On New Year’s Eve 2010 I traveled from where I was living and working online in Sharjah, U.A.E. to the enchanting location of Doha, Qatar.
 I stayed until the next day, getting to experience New Year’s Eve in Qatar.

 A city of one million, Doha is the capital of the emirate of Qatar, an extremely wealthy desert land in the Persian Gulf.
 Like other countries in this region, Qatar has a long history of pearling and a shorter history of oil and natural gas drilling to keep the money flowing in.

 Doha is a very quiet city, the local people possessing the dignified and refined spirit common amongst the natives of the Gulf states.
 New Year’s Eve was not party time like it is in other countries.
 Although it had its moments, the holiday was mostly quite sedate.

 Qatar was really off the beaten path in 2010, and the tourism infrastructure was basically nonexistent.
 The city had several hotels but no trips into the desert or sightseeing tours that are offered now.
 Doha was a small city, though, and pretty easy to get around by foot, bus and taxi.